romulocraveiro/starfleetrecruiting/README.md

 * Another issue I had to deal with was the footer: I could not make the github icon stable by only manipulating the .fab class on CSS from the i element.
 So I placed it in a section separate from the footer itself and right after it.
 Besides, I didn't manage to maintain the color white for the icon when it was in the "section" element.
 Finally, I decided to maintain this setting in the .fab class on CSS, thus frustrating my attempt to reduce some code lines.

+## Um problema que NÃO consegui resolver / A problem I have NOT been able to solve

+* Quando abro o projeto no "Live Server" do Visual Studio Code, o logo da Frota Estelar aparece, mas no site criado no GitHub, não.

+* When I open the project with the "Live Server" on Visual Studio Code, the Star Fleet logo appears, but on the GitHube site, it doesn't.

 ## Tecnologias / Technologies